cody-nivens/kube-ci-cd-update/README.md

   *  *create\_kube* - cleans out the current minikube cluster and replaces it with a kubernetes cluster with memory and cpus specified in the script.
 Additionally, an addon for ingress is added.
 The main effort is a script to start helm, add a registry, rebuild Jenkins and add to the registry.
-Additionally sets up the root password for MariaDB and Redis servers and start them in the cluster.
+Additionally it sets up the root passwords for MariaDB and Redis servers as starting them in the cluster.

   *  *restart\_kube* - shuts down minikube and restarts it with version, memory and cpus specified in the scripts.